Meet Our Therapists

 Mary Slouka CTRI, ES

-Mary has been a Certified Therapeutic Riding Instructor (CTRI) for 25 years.
+Mary has been a Certified Therapeutic Riding Instructor (CTRI) for over 25 years.
 She works within the Equine Assisted Learning (EAL) model.
 This model is an experiential learning approach that promotes the development of life skills for educational, professional and personal goals through equine-assisted activities.
 Mary has experience with many disabilities.
 She specializes in the elderly, dementia for patient and caregiver.
 Through the years, she has continuously seen the value of a horse for therapy.
 Equine Assisted Therapy with Mary is a fun, laid-back activity where clients learn responsibility, communication, confidence, problem solving skills and so much more.
 She also assists Lee Dudley with groups and is a trained Equine Specialist in Mental Health (ES).
 She is a trained Stephen Minister.
 Mary has a BS in Agricultural Business with a concentration in equine sciences.
 Mary has ridden horses for most of her life and has dabbled in most disciplines, but her primary passion is trail riding.

 She is trained in both show jumping and dressage.